Step 6. Specify Backup Scope Settings

-At this step of the wizard, you must specify the backup scope — define what directories with files you want to include in the backup.
+At this step of the wizard, you must specify the backup scope — define what folders with files you want to include in the backup.
 The specified backup scope settings will apply to all computers that are added to the backup policy.
-If a specified directory does not exist on one or more computers in the policy, the policy will skip such directory on those computers and back up existing ones.
+If a specified folder does not exist on one or more computers in the policy, the policy will skip such folder on those computers and back up existing ones.

 - In the Choose directories to backup field, click Add.

-- In the Add Object window, type the path to a directory that you want to back up, for example, /home/user01, and click OK.
+- In the Add Object window, type the path to a folder that you want to back up, for example, /home/user01, and click OK.

-- Repeat steps 1–2 for all directories that you want to back up.
+- Repeat steps 1–2 for all folders that you want to back up.

-If you want to back up the root directory and specify / in the Path to a directory field, Veeam Agent does not automatically include mount points in the backup scope.
-To include mount points, you need to specify paths to these mount points manually.
+If you want to back up the root folder and specify / in the Path to a directory field, Veeam Agent does not automatically include remote mount points in the backup scope.
+To include remote mount points, you need to specify paths to these mount points manually.

-For example, you have a file system mounted to the /Library/Media directory.
+For example, you have a file system mounted to the /Library/Media folder.
 If you add / as an object to the backup scope, Veeam Agent will not back up the mounted file system.
-To back up the root directory and the mounted file system, add the following objects to the backup scope:
+To back up the root folder and the mounted file system, add the following objects to the backup scope: